Pilgrimage to Babaji’s Cave

 3:35 pm Kathgodam-NDLS Shatabdi leaves Kathgodam

 9:05 pm Train arrives New Delhi Station

 Accommodations, Meals, and Transportation

 Train transportation from and to Delhi will be by chair-car Shatabdi.
 All other transportation will be by 27-passenger buses.
 We’ll stay in the 3-star Woodsvilla Resort near Ranikhet, with high Himalaya views.
-Breakfast, dinner, and one lunch are included.
-Those from other cities can arrive in Delhi on Wednesday 4 October, and leave on Monday 9 October.
+Breakfast, dinner, and two lunches are included.
+Those from other cities can arrive in Delhi on Thursday 18 October, and leave on Tuesday 23 October.

 Physical fitness for This Trip